Toepfer-Lab/cobramod/README.md

 Citing CobraMod
 ---------------

-For citing CobraMod you can use the following paper:
+To cite CobraMod, please use the following paper:

 [CobraMod: a pathway-centric curation tool for constraint-based metabolic models](https://doi.org/10.1093/bioinformatics/btac119)